bosun-ai/swiftide/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-**Swiftide** is a straightforward, easy-to-use, easy-to-extend asynchronous file ingestion and processing system.
+**Swiftide** is a straightforward, easy-to-use, easy-to-extend asynchronous data ingestion and processing library.
 It is designed to be used in a RAG (Retrieval Augmented Generation) system.
 It is built to be fast and efficient, with a focus on parallel processing and asynchronous operations.

 While working with other Python-based tooling, frustrations arose around performance, stability, and ease of use.
 Thus, Swiftide was born.
 Ingestion performance went from multiple tens of minutes to a few seconds.